Highly Skilled Workforce

-Germany’s globally renowned dual system of vocational training consists of about 2.3 million apprentices and more than 8,300 vocational schools.
-In addition, about 2.9 million students are enrolled at one of Germany’s 422 universities.
+Germany’s globally renowned dual system of vocational training consists of about 1.2 million apprentices, around 400,000 training companies and more than 8,000 vocational schools.
+In addition, about 2.9 million students are enrolled at one of Germany’s more than 400 universities.
 A majority has opted for courses with a technical focus.
-Germany’s share of university students in the natural sciences, in mathematics, statistics and computer sciences, and in engineering is the highest in the EU, with 37.3 percent of all German students.
+Germany’s share of university students in the natural sciences, in mathematics, statistics and computer sciences, and in engineering is the highest in the EU, with 37.7 percent of all students in Germany (2021).
 According to OECD statistics, Germany has the highest number of graduates with a doctoral degree in the natural sciences and in engineering.

 In order to secure the economy’s demand for highly qualified personnel, Germany traditionally relies on a dual system of vocational education and training - combining the benefits of classroom-based and on-the-job training over a period of two to three years.
 Every fifth German company participates in the dual vocational training system, which turns their best apprentices into specialists that successfully comply with industry’s needs.